 Use All Your Senses - Abstract ideas are difficult to memorize because they are far removed from our senses.
 Shift them closer by coming up with vivid pictures, feelings and images that relate information together.
 When I learned how to do a determinant of a matrix, I remembered the pattern by visualizing my hands moving through the numbers, one adding and one subtracting.

 Teach It - Find someone who doesn’t understand the topic and teach it to them.
 This exercise forces you to organize.
-Spending five minutes explaining a concept can save you an hour of combined studying for the same effect.
+Spending five minutes explaining a concept can save you an hour of combined studying for the same effect and this is the reason why Singapore tutors have mastered content after multiple sessions of teaching.

 Leave No Islands – When you read through a textbook, every piece of information should connect with something else you have learned.
 Fast learners do this automatically, but if you leave islands of information, you won’t be able to reach them during a test.